Emergency Medical Technician – Basic

 - Deliver emergency care to pediatric patients.

 A Caregiver Background Check WILL be required for clinical portion of the program.
-Students must meet the immunization requirements set by the CDC.
+Students must meet the immunization requirements set by the CDC and provide proof of health insurance.
+Proof of a WI EMT Basic license is required for registration.

 Intermediate Technician students will be graded using the following weights and values: